What Solar Power Incentives Does Your State Offer?

 If you live in a state without solar power incentives there’s still a way to reduce the cost of a solar array.
 The federal government offers a separate solar tax credit.
 The federal solar tax credit is for any U.S. homeowner that installs a solar power system.

-BUT the tax credit is decreasing.
 Solar panel systems that are installed in 2022 will be eligible for a 26% tax credit.
 However, systems that are installed in 2023 will receive a 22% tax credit.
+A tax credit helps decrease the amount of taxable income you would owe.
+For instance, getting a $500 federal tax credit minimizes the due tax by $500.
 To get the credit for either year:

 The solar panel system must be owned, not leased.

 The system must be for your primary or secondary residence.

 The home must be located in the U.S.

 They’re pretty easy requirements for most homeowners to meet, and your solar panel installers should be able to help you get everything submitted.

 Solar Power Incentives From Local Utilities and Governments

 Homeowners should also look into solar power incentives from their local municipalities and electric utility.
 Some community solar programs offer one-time rebates that can help lower the upfront cost of the solar power system.
 Just keep in mind that rebates from your local utility can lower your federal tax credit.

 A solar panel installation may qualify homeowners and businesses upfront subsidies, from states, communities, and utilities.
 Solar panel cash rebates typically last for a short period of time.
 System installation expenses will often be reduced by 10 to 20 percent thanks to these solar rebates.